 - 1/3 cup half and half

-- 1/4 cup shredded cheddar cheese for sprinkling on top (not for the sauce)
+- 1/4 cup cheddar cheese , shredded, for sprinkling on top

-1) Bake sweet potatoes at 350 F for 50-60 minutes.
+Bake sweet potatoes at 350 F for 50-60 minutes.
 Cool, cut each potato in half, scoop out the middle: you can use either knife or spoon or both.
 Set aside 4 potato halves (without the flesh in the middle).
 Add the scooped out parts of sweet potatoes to a separate medium bowl, and puree the scooped out parts of sweet potatoes.

-4) In a medium bowl, mix together pureed portion of sweet potatoes, eggs, and sausage.
+In the bowl , mix together pureed portion of sweet potatoes, cooked eggs, and cooked sausage.

 Make sauce by combining all sauce ingredients together and heating them on stove for several minutes to melt the cheese.

 Pre-heat your broiler.

 Place potato halves (you should have 4 potato halves) into broiler proof dish.